scrapnode/blog.scrapnode.com/_posts/2023-03-11-the-id-chosen.md

 ### Advantages

 - The size of ID column is small as it is just a number ([8 bytes for BIGINT](https://dev.mysql.com/doc/refman/8.0/en/integer-types.html) compared to [255 bytes for VARCHAR(255)](https://dev.mysql.com/doc/refman/8.0/en/char.html))
-- The value of ID is reflected to the timestamp ordered.
+- The value of ID is reflected to the timestamp order.
 That making it useful for implementing cursor pagination, which requires a unique, orderable column
 - The method is simple to implement since the database generates the value and ensures it is unique.

 ### Disadvantage